Don't catch the White Death

 2-- start the engine and let it idle until all the fuel is consumed from the carb and the pump.
 Be ready to hit the kill switch as when the fuel starts running out, the engine will get lean and begin to rev-up.
 As soon as the rpm's start to climb, immediately cut it off.

 4-- now restart the engine using a flush mix.
 We use a mixture of marvel mystery oil and gasoline (5 parts gas to 1 part marvel).
-This is mixed and stored in a separate sealed container which can be connected to the engine by a short length of fuel hose. (note--use plane gasoline, not ethanol)
+"Real" gasoline should be used (no ethanol--leaded race gas works great) This is mixed and stored in a separate sealed container which can be connected to the engine by a short length of fuel hose.

 5-- allow the engine to run for about 15 seconds on this flush mixture, then shut it down.